 "Departments do not need to spend $15-$20,000 for a purebred German shepherd."

-A pair of formerly homeless dogs have been given a fresh start at a new life of service and new homes — all thanks to the those who recognized their great potential in spite of negative stereotypes.
+A pair of formerly homeless dogs have been given a fresh start at a new life of service and new homes — all thanks to those who recognized their great potential in spite of negative stereotypes.

 This week, North Carolina's Clay County Sheriff's Office announced, proudly, that two new narcotic detection dogs had joined the team.
 Their names are Phantom and Sarah — and both are pit bulls, rescued from shelters and trained to be key members of the force.

-"What will be the most shocking to some will not be that Clay County Sheriff's has the new K-9 Deputies, but rather their breed," the department wrote online, adding: "even though pit bulls get a bad rap in the media, they aren't all bad dogs and can do great things for the communities they serve."
+"What will be the most shocking to some will not be that Clay County Sheriff's has the new K-9 Deputies, but rather their breed," the department wrote online, adding: "Even though pit bulls get a bad rap in the media, they aren't all bad dogs and can do great things for the communities they serve."

 Prior to graduating from a training course with their new human deputy partners, Phantom and Sarah were just two of countless pit bulls languishing in shelters, unloved.
-Fortunately, each had an organization step in to give them purpose and a home to call their own.
+Fortunately, both had an organization step in to give them purpose and a home to call their own.